clemence5/clemence5.github.io/_posts/Absenteeism_final_Logistic_Regression.md

 * Dropping the `ID` column (it contained no useful information for our upcoming analysis)
 * Performed some exploratory analysis on the `Reason for absence` column, which contained integers describing the reasons for absenteeism.
 We performed `dummy encoding` and grouped the dummy variables into 4 classes:
- * various diseases
+    * Various diseases
- * pregnancy-related reasons
+    * Pregnancy-related reasons
- * poisoning
+    * Poisoning
- * light reasons
+    * Light reasons
  and replaced the original column with four dummy-encoded reasons columns
 * Split the date column into month and weekday columns
-* Grouped the education column into two classes representing High School and Tertiary-level graduates respectively.
+* Grouping the education column into two classes representing High School and Tertiary-level graduates respectively.
 * Finally, we saved our preprocessed dataset as `absenteeism_data_preprocessed.csv` in our working directory.

 ### So, What's next?